Cabaret (musical): Musical development

 In early 1963, producer David Black commissioned English composer and lyricist Sandy Wilson to undertake a musical adaptation of Van Druten's 1951 play I Am a Camera.
-Black envisioned the musical as a star vehicle for singer Julie Andrews, but Andrews' manager refused to allow her to accept the role of Sally Bowles due to the character's immorality.
+Black hoped that singer Julie Andrews would agree to star in the adaptation, but Andrews' manager refused to allow her to accept the role of Sally Bowles due to the character's immorality.
 By the time Wilson completed his work, however, Black's option on both the 1951 Van Druten play and its source material by Isherwood had lapsed and been acquired by rival Broadway producer Harold Prince.
+Prince wished to create a gritty adaptation of Isherwood's stories that drew parallels between the spiritual bankruptcy of Germany in the 1920s and contemporary social problems in the United States at a time "when the struggle for civil rights for black Americans was heating up as a result of nonviolent but bold demonstrations being held in the Deep South."

 Prince hired playwright Joe Masteroff to work on the adaptation.
-Prince and Masteroff believed that Wilson's score failed to capture the carefree hedonism of the Jazz Age in late 1920s Berlin.
-Consequently, the songwriting team John Kander and Fred Ebb were invited to join the project.
-Their new version was initially a dramatic play preceded by a prologue of songs describing the Berlin atmosphere from various points of view.
+Both men believed that Wilson's score failed to capture the carefree hedonism of the Jazz Age in late 1920s Berlin.
+They wanted a score that "evoked the Berlin of Kurt Weill and Lotte Lenya."
+Consequently, Prince invited the songwriting team of John Kander and Fred Ebb to join the project.
+Kander and Ebb envisioned the work as a dramatic play preceded by a prologue of songs describing the Berlin atmosphere from various points of view.
 As the composers distributed the songs between scenes, they realized the story could be told in the structure of a more traditional book musical, and they replaced several songs with tunes more relevant to the plot.